 The query shown below identifies the old employees based on date NOT EQUAL “today”

 The statement below deletes employees based on the results from above.

 wp_delete_post( get_the_ID(), true);

 The final step is to SCHEDULE all these operations into a cron job, so that after every import of the employee data feed, these operations run and delete old employees.
 To do this, we created a php page that contained all the delete operations mentioned above.
 We then added this page url to run the cron.

 As you can see in the screenshot below, we schedule this cron job to run 5 minutes after the employee data feed import is completed.
 This ensures that the delete operations run after the new employees are imported.

 Finally, to get email notifications about these jobs, you can set up email IDs and timeout parameters.

 In this post, we discussed how to design for importing complex data feeds in WordPress.
 We also show how to design for weekly scheduled imports.
 We implemented these workflows using the WP All Import Pro plugin.
+There are web design companies that struggle with this, but at Exemplifi, we've mastered the art.
 We can take these data feeds to the next level by adding site personalization in WordPress.